 Unfiled IRS and State Tax Returns

 If a taxpayer neglects to file their taxes every year, the IRS will file a tax return for them using a Substitute for Return (SFR).
 These filings usually do not contain many of the tax deductions or credits a taxpayer may qualify for.
-Having unfiled IRS and State tax returns, ending up with SFRs, may also leave the taxpayer with a tax debt.
+Having unfiled IRS and State tax returns, ending up with SFRs, may also leave the taxpayer with unpaid taxes.

-When the IRS sends a “Notice of Demand for Payment” letter, it is an opportunity for a taxpayer to make arrangements for repayment of the tax debt before any IRS collection actions are taken.
+When the IRS sends a “Notice of Demand for Payment” letter, it is an opportunity for a taxpayer to make arrangements for payment of the unpaid taxes before any IRS collection actions are taken.
 If a taxpayer fails to reach an agreement with the IRS, the IRS will commence collections.

-The IRS has the authority to take collection actions against a taxpayer’s wages, bank account, property, and assets when a taxpayer has an outstanding tax debt.
-If the tax debt remains unpaid after notification, the IRS will take a variety of measures to satisfy the debt, including:
+The IRS has the authority to take collection actions against a taxpayer’s wages, bank account, property, and assets when a taxpayer has an outstanding taxes.
+If the taxes remain unpaid after notification, the IRS will take a variety of measures to collect, including:

 Therefore, it is essential that all taxpayers are fully up-to-date on all their filings.
-Strategic Tax Resolution is experienced with helping different taxpayers – such as W2 employees, self-employed filers, independent contractors, and small businesses – file all past years to lower or possibly eliminate a tax debt.
+Strategic Tax Resolution is experienced with helping different taxpayers – such as W2 employees, self-employed filers, independent contractors, and small businesses – file all past years to lower or possibly eliminate unpaid taxes owed.

 Frequently Asked Questions About Unfiled Tax Returns